mjtadema/garnish/README.md

 To access the function, in PyMOL do `run pycg_bonds.py` or add `run pycg_bonds.py` to your pymolrc.

 # Usage
 ```
-cg_bonds [file [, selection]]
+cg_bonds [file [, selection [, gmx]]]
 ```

-- `file`: a `.tpr` or `.top` file to parse and extract bond information from (default: None)
+- file = a tpr or topology file to extract bond information from (default: None)
-- `selection`: any selection to act upon (default: all)
+- selection = any selection to act upon (default: all)
+- gmx = gmx executable path (default: inferred by `which gmx`)

-Without a tpr or top file, this function only adds bonds between the backbone beads so they can be nicely visualized using line or stick representation.
+Without a top/tpr file, this function only adds bonds between the backbone beads so they can be nicely visualized using line or stick representation.
-Adding a tpr or top file path provides topology information that can be used to draw side chain and elastic bonds.
+Adding a top/tpr file provides topology information that can be used to draw side chain and elastic bonds.

 ## Examples

 To nicely show your martini `system` in pymol:
 ```
-cg_bonds system.tpr, system
+cg_bonds topol.top
 ```
 ... and wait.
 No, it did not crash.